Arturas1989/search_engine/README.md

+# Final version of project can be found at: [search_engine](https://arturas1989.github.io/search_engine/).

+project includes:

+- filtering any text value (case insensitive).
+- delaying filtering, letting user to finish typing.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).